kyma-project/kyma/docs/eventing/05-02-event-publisher-proxy.md

 ## Flags

+This table shows flags used by the Event Publisher Proxy.

 | Flag | Default Value | Description                                                                                   |
 | ----------------------- | ------------- |---------------------------------------------------------------------------------------------- |
 | maxRequestSize | 65536 | The maximum size of the request. |